aileen-byte/Team14/personal statements/Phillippa.md

 This project also forced me to internalise several hardware concepts that rarely show up in small lab exercises:

-– How write timing (posedge vs negedge) affects register file semantics in a pipelined CPU
+- How write timing (posedge vs negedge) affects register file semantics in a pipelined CPU

-– Why hazard and forwarding logic must be designed around the exact pipeline stage ordering
+- Why hazard and forwarding logic must be designed around the exact pipeline stage ordering

-– How little-endian byte addressing interacts with immediate generation and branch targets.
+- How little-endian byte addressing interacts with immediate generation and branch targets

 Making (and then fixing) mistakes in each of these areas has given me a much deeper understanding than simply following the textbook design.

 Looking back, this project taught me as much about workflow as it did about hardware.
 I’d now:

-- Spend more time up front reading the textbook and agreeing a clear architecture and naming scheme as a team.
+- Spend more time up front reading the textbook and agreeing a clear architecture and naming scheme as a team

 - Only write full system-level testbenches once the main modules are stable, and rely on smaller unit testbenches earlier on.

 - Be stricter about keeping the top-level and cache wiring simple and well-documented, so that later changes don’t turn into a wiring puzzle.